 In addition to seeing your doctor – who might prescribe an antibiotic for pain relief – you can try some home remedies from the U.S. National Library of Medicine as well.
 Use a warm compress on your face several times each day.
 Increase your fluid intake as a means of thinning the mucus.
 Inhale steam from a hot shower several times a day and use a humidifier in your bedroom when sleeping.
 Alleviating your tooth pain will result from treating the sinus infection.

 While sinus infection tooth pain is one specific cause of teeth turmoil, do your best to avoid all types of toothaches.
 That starts with regular check-ups from your dentist.
 They will be able to diagnose potential issues, such as cavities or gum disease, which may result in a toothache.
 Your dentist and dental hygienist can also help you develop a good oral care plan that involves brushing twice a day and flossing daily.
-Use toothpaste.
+Use a toothpaste such as Colgate Total® Advanced Deep Clean.
 It fights cavities, prevents tartar build-up and stops bad breath.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.